Recruit Sustainment Program

 While at RSP, recruits do physical training to prepare for the rigors of BCT.
-Initially this includes the 2-2-2 PT test, which consists of a 2-mile run, 2 minute for push-ups, and 2 minute for sit-up.
-After completion of BCT (Green Phase), recruits complete a standard Army Physical Fitness Test (APFT).
-Generally, RSP recruits undergo an APFT at every drill except for those in Gold Phase.
+Initially this includes the OPAT test, which consists of a standing long jump, seated power throw, deadlift, and shuttle run.
+After completion of BCT (green phase), recruits complete a standard Army Combat Fitness Test (ACFT).
+Generally, RSP recruits undergo an ACFT at every drill except for those in gold phase.

 All new recruits receive the "Soldier's Blue Book".
 This book includes information required to be successful while attending RSP.
 This includes the Army Core Values, military time, rank structure, the history of the hand salute, General Orders for Sentries, and other relevant information.

+The Red Phase consists of weekends being spent in a classroom covering the most important basic subjects that new recruits need to know such as rank and insignia recognition, reporting procedures, and Army structure.